akthammomani/AI_powered_heart_disease_risk_assessment_app/Notebooks/Modeling/README.md

 ## **Baseline Modeling**

-Here, we will fit the the following models listed below and compare their performance both at the overall model level and at the class-specific level:
+Here, we will fit the the following models listed below and compare their performance at the class-specific level:

 * Logistic Regression
 * Random Forest